7 Unexpected Ways My Life Has Changed After 50 (blessings and unknowns)

 October is Menopause Awareness Month with Menopause Awareness Day falling on the 18th.
 It flies the flag women and embraces their health and wellness as they grow older.
 The initiative

-I am woman.
-Hear me ROAR about peri and post-menopause.
+I am a woman, hear me ROAR!
+Speaking out about peri and post-menopause.
 And mood swings, lack of libido, dry vagina’s and finding your power because these things are real!
-When it comes

 Community.
 Interaction.
 Human to human contact.
 Did you know these things are key to our health and happiness and how we go through life?
 In fact, women’s ageing researchers say